Our second day in Brunei was spent walking around the Gadong area, shopping for pasalubong, and a short trip in the Gadong food market.

 I have to admire the vendors, as it takes a lot of restraint to work around food during fasting.
-And as respect, we weren't allowed to eat what we bought.
+To show respect, we weren't allowed to eat what we bought.
 We had to wait until we get home.

 |Apam Balik - Malaysian pancake with crushed peanuts, condensed milk, and raisins|